 - J-1 Scholars do NOT need the DS-7002 Training/Internship Placement Plan for their visa application.

-- Waiting times for an appointment can be two weeks or longer, especially during the busy summer months.
+- Waiting times for an appointment can long, especially during the busy summer months.
 Schedule your appointment as soon as possible after receiving your DS-2019.

-- Choose whatever date is available (even if after your DS-2019 start date).
+- Choose whatever date is available (even if it is after your DS-2019 start date).
 Once you have an appointment scheduled, you can ask the consulate to expedite your appointment.

 All visa applicants must provide the following documents to the U.S. Embassy or Consulate at the time of the interview: